faroukbmiled/RyukSign/README.md

 # RyukSign

 ### Added:
-- Background downloading with notifications.
+- Background downloading with progress notifications, featuring task queueing and resumable downloads on app refresh (this was defo a challenge).
 - Added a button for quickly adding popular repositories.
 - Various tweaks to default settings, signing, and more.
 - Faster and smoother search with debouncing and background processing, especially for large repositories.